boledovicpantheon/testing-academy/README.md

 IMAGE_VERSION = "0.1.0"

 # Worker config
-WORKER_COUNT = 2
+WORKER_COUNT = 2 # Do not change unless you need to
 WORKER_RAM = 2048
 WORKER_CPUS = 2

 # Master config
-MASTER_COUNT = 1
+MASTER_COUNT = 1 # DO NOT CHANGE
 MASTER_RAM = 8192
 MASTER_CPUS = 4
 ```

-The worker node server as a slave - it will be executing almost all tasks.
+The worker node serves as a slave - it will be executing almost all tasks.

 The master node, serves as a control node, thats why it needs more RAM and CPUs.

+If you changed the number of worker nodes, you also need to add an entry in `ansible/inventory/hosts.yaml`.

 ## Running the enviroment